-Along with some COVID-19 related tax changes, the country faces an impending Presidential election which tends to make tax planning more challenging until the results are in.
-In looking forward to tax planning beyond 2020, one thing we know for sure is that much will depend on the outcome of the Presidential election, as well as the Congressional and Senate races.
-In this article, we will share some year end tax tips for 2020 to consider in your planning, and point out what some of the proposed changes would be under a Biden administration.
+Along with some COVID-19 related tax changes, the result of the recent Presidential election tends to make tax planning more challenging this year.
+In looking forward to tax planning beyond 2020, one thing we know for sure is that much depends not only on the outcome of the Presidential election, but also on the results of the Congressional and Senate races.
+In this article, we will share some year-end tax tips for 2020 to consider in your planning, and point out what some of the proposed changes could be under President-elect Biden’s administration.

 Payroll and Withholding

 Many taxpayers saw payroll changes during the COVID-19 shutdowns.
 Because of this, it may be more important this year than in years past to review your projected 2020 income, along with your withholding and estimated tax payments.
 If you were receiving no paycheck or a reduced income during the shutdown, but were counting on a certain amount of tax withholding to keep you safe from underpayment penalties, there is still time to make any needed adjustments.
 Keep in mind that withheld taxes are considered to be paid evenly throughout the year, but estimated payments are considered paid on the actual payment date.
 Therefore, if you find that you have underpaid, it may be better to increase withholding than to boost your fourth quarter estimated payment.

 Joe Biden’s tax plan proposes an increase in the top tax rate back to 39.6% from the current 37%.
 He has also proposed imposing the 12.4% Social Security payroll tax on wages and self-employment income earned above $400,000.
 The 12.4% tax is split between employers and employees.
 Because this tax is currently not imposed on wages and self-employment earnings above $137,700, Biden’s plan would create a gap in the Social Security payroll tax, where wages between $137,700 and $400,000 would not be taxed.

 Retirement Plan Contributions